The Device API is the API expected by the clock (the screen) in the course of its normal operation.

 Authorization

-All API require an HTTP header with a valid API key of the form:
+All API requests (except for /status)require an HTTP header with a valid API key of the form:

 All requests are made using HTTP POST with a JSON body.
 Responses are JSON.